-"69.
-The fact that no confusion of business between KPII on the one hand and KECI on the other hand will arise from the registration of the mark 'KOLIN' in favor of KPII has already been settled and affirmed by the Supreme Court in the afore-mentioned G.R.
-No. 209843.
-The Supreme Court rejected KECI's claim of confusion of business on two grounds:
+"66.
+The fact that there is no confusion of business between KPII on the one hand and KECI on the other hand has already been settled in the ruling of the Supreme Court in G.R.
+No. 209843 which rejected KECI's similar claim of confusion of business on two grounds: a) Taiwan Kolin's Home Appliances are not related to KECI's Power Supply goods; and b) Ordinary purchaser will not be confused because Taiwan Kolin's Home Appliances are luxury goods.

-"70.
-According to the Supreme Court, KECI's contention that the registration of the mark 'KOLIN' in favor of Taiwan Kolin will likely cause confusion and deception cannot be sustained because KECI's Power Supply goods are NOT RELATED to the KOLIN-branded Home Appliances.
+"67.
+In the above-cited Supreme Court Decision in G.R.
+No. 209843, the Supreme Court declared that KECI's Power Supply goods are NOT RELATED to the KOLIN-branded home appliances.
 The Supreme Court held, to wit: